Low vs high-fidelity prototypes: a complete breakdown

 Low fidelity prototypes consist of outlines

-Before starting with the low fidelity prototype, you will have gathered a list of product requirements along with your user research and now it will be time to start thinking about the functionality of that product.
+Before starting with the low-fidelity prototype, you will have finished gathering requirements for it, along with your user research.
+Now is the time to start thinking about the functionality of that product.

 Basic functionality and information architecture